Lake Ohrid

 North Macedonia's side of Lake Ohrid was declared a World Heritage Site by UNESCO in 1979, with the site being extended to also include the cultural and historic area of Ohrid in 1980.
 In 2010, NASA named one of Titan's lakes after it.
 In 2014, the Ohrid-Prespa Transboundary Reserve between Albania and North Macedonia was added to UNESCO's World Network of Biosphere Reserves.
 Albania's side of Lake Ohrid was also designated UNESCO world heritage status in 2019.
 North Macedonia's portion was designated as a protected Ramsar site in 2021, passing all nine criteria for proclamation.

 In Albania, the coastal portion of the lake holds Managed Nature Reserve status.
 In North Macedonia, a portion of the lakeside is part of the Galičica National Park.

 The towns situated at the lakeside are Ohrid and Struga in North Macedonia along with Pogradec in Albania.
-The lake is otherwise densely surrounded by settlements in the form of villages and resorts in both basin countries.
+The lake is otherwise surrounded by settlements in the form of villages and resorts in both basin countries.